 Nearly half of our nation’s 561 refuges—lands set aside within the National Wildlife Refuge System to preserve biological diversity—currently allow commercial and recreational trapping.
 Because traps do not discriminate, they also jeopardize many threatened and endangered species.
 Bald eagles, Canada lynx, gray wolves and other imperiled species, as well as companion animals, are frequent victims of traps set for other animals.

 The majority of Americans do not trap, and many believe that body-gripping traps do not belong in our National Wildlife Refuge System.
 Just last month, the U.S. Fish and Wildlife Service released a study demonstrating that recreational activities that have nothing to do with trapping, like birding, hiking, wildlife viewing and picnicking, account for nearly 75 percent of revenue generated at refuges throughout the country.

 There is hope.
-Congresswoman Nita Lowey (D-CT), a longtime champion of animal welfare, has introduced the Refuge from Cruel Trapping Act (H.R.
+Congresswoman Nita Lowey (D-NY), a longtime champion of animal welfare, has introduced the Refuge from Cruel Trapping Act (H.R.
 3513), a bill that would amend the National Wildlife Refuge System Administration Act of 1966 to prohibit the use or possession of body-gripping traps on national refuges and to ensure that all refuges are what they should be—safe havens for wildlife.

 Join us in supporting this bill by urging your member of Congress to co-sponsor this humane legislation today.